uviclibraries/transcription/microsoft-365.md

 4. Add the transcription to your file, by selecting Add to document and then clicking on, With speakers.
 Note that there are multiple formats, but for researchers, the most popular format is “With speakers”<br>
    ![Export this view](media/microsoft365-02.gif)<br>
 5. Great job!
 You’ve just transcribed your first audio file with Microsoft 365!

+NOTE: Don't forget that you are **limited to 300 minutes of audio transcription per month** with your UVic provided Microsoft 365 account.